Hoby treasure: Discovery and description

 The grave was discovered in 1920 at Hoby on the Danish island of Lolland.
-It is assumed to be the grave of a chieftain and contained the remains of a middle-aged man buried in the first century AD.
+It is assumed to be the grave of a chieftain and contained the remains of a middle-aged man approximately 187 cm in height and buried in the first century AD.
+He was found in a wooden coffin buried about two meters below the surface.
 Analysis of several teeth found with the remains indicates that the man was native to the area, and aged around 25–35 at death.
 Along with the body was a rich amount of both indigenous and imported Roman goods.
 The objects were handed over to the National Museum of Denmark.

 The most famous goods are a Roman table service, made in Italy around the beginning of the Common Era.
 It consists of a washing dish, a wine bucket with a scoop, a jug, tray and two drinking cups.
 The drinking cups stand out as the most famous part of the set.
-They weigh around one kilo each, are made of silver and show scenes from the Iliad by Homer.
+They weigh around one kilogram each, are made of silver and show scenes from the Iliad by Homer.
 They are signed by the craftsman Cheirisophos and have engravings with the name Silius, who is assumed to be the original Roman owner of the objects.
 The other objects discovered in the grave are another silver cup with bronze handle, the bronze mountings from a missing drinking horn, a bronze knife, a bone pin, a casket made of wood, sheets of bronze and iron, a belt buckle, two gold rings, seven fibulae, three pottery vessels, and two hams.